TheDHCreator/thedhcreator.github.io/_pages/log.md

 * **Friday**: No hours logged.
 ### Week 9: June 28th, 2021

 * **Monday**: Started the morning by making small logistical changes to the SymbiFlow pages I'm in charge of for my Broader Impacts Project (setting them up organization-wise so it will be easier to update later).
 Met with Professor Goeders and Jarom to discuss the current state of our project.
+Kept learning about Project X-Ray and the other pages.
-* **Tuesday**:
+* **Tuesday**: Worked on the Circuits Module for Chip Camp all morning and afternoon.
+Started watching a few of the FPGA Track videos I missed while on honeymoon.
 * **Wednesday**:
 * **Thursday**:
 * **Friday**: